Adolescence Trivia

 Which organization divides adolescence into early, middle, and late stages?

-The American Academy of Pediatrics divides adolescence into early, middle, and late stages.
+The American Academy of Pediatrics is the source associated with early, middle, and late adolescence.
+The question points to that stage-based framework.

 Question 2